FOdeks/terraform-beginner-bootcamp-2023/README.md

 ### Considerations for Linux Distribution

-This project is built against Ubuntu.
+This project is built using Ubuntu.
 Please consider checking your Linux Distribution and change accordingly to your needs.

 [How to Check OS Version in Linux](https://www.cyberciti.biz/faq/how-to-check-os-version-in-linux-command-line/)